Noepe Martha’s Vineyard Center for Literary Arts

 The name for the Center – pronounced No-weh-pay – comes from the Wampanoag Native American Tribe name for Martha’s Vineyard which means, land between the currents.
 We see this island and the work of the center as a still place, a place of refuge, a sanctuary from which great writing will emerge.

 Noepe and its residency program was named one of the top 20 residency programs in the United States in 2014.
 Noepe has provided time and space to over 300 writers across every genre, hosted readings by poets and writers such as Billy Collins, Marie Howe, Naomi Shihab Nye, Jennifer Clement, Fanny Howe, Geraldine Brooks and many more.
-More than thirty novels, books of poetry, plays, screenplays, memoirs and works of non-fiction have been published by our residency alumni, as well as countless articles and anthologized stories and poems.
+More than one hundred novels, books of poetry, plays, screenplays, memoirs and works of non-fiction have been published by our residency alumni, as well as countless articles and anthologized stories and poems.

 Our past faculty includes Claire Messud, Richard Zacks, Annie Finch, Natalie Handal, Elizabeth Rosner, Emma D. Dryden, James Wood, Justen Ahren, and Mary Otis.
 Find your workshop and residency opportunity here, in the solitude, beauty, and community that is Martha’s Vineyard.